-Vice Chair Papan called the meeting to order at approximately 5:30 p.m. in Chair Rak's absence.
+Vice Chair Papan called the meeting to order at approximately 5:36 p.m.

 2. COVID-19 announcement and brief overview of Zoom teleconference meeting procedures.

 C/CAG staff referred to the instructions contained in the posted agenda and reminded remote participants on use of 9 to raise and lower hands, and 6 to mute and unmute.